Meats and Sausages

 The percent pick-up or the percent pump is the total amount of cover pickle absorbed by the meat or poultry.

-Pumping meat at 10% pump with the general brine formula from the previous page (4.2 oz Cure #1) results with 197 ppm of sodium nitrite which is in compliance with the government limit of 200 ppm.
+Pumping meat at 10% pump with the general brine formula (4.2 oz Cure #1) results in 197 ppm of sodium nitrite which is in compliance with the government limit of 200 ppm.

 General guidelines for making brine:

 To calculate the strength of the brine using the floating egg or potato method makes very little sense as the readings are not reliable.
-There are books that advocate this method and each of them give different readings.
-The egg sinks in clean water and as the salt is added it should start lifting to the surface.
+There are books that advocate this method, and each gives different readings.
+The egg sinks in clean water , and as the salt is added it should start lifting to the surface.
 Well, they do but in a very unpredictable manner.
-We have checked the floating egg method using five different size fresh eggs and the results were inconclusive.
+We have checked the floating egg method using five different sizes of fresh eggs and the results were inconclusive.

 All that information may look at first a bit confusing but remember that as long as you cure meat at refrigerator temperature, everything will be fine.
 The meat will be cured if your solution is 70, 60 or 50° SAL strong, but the curing times will be different.
-As the majority of hams are cooked to safe temperature there is not much to worry about.
-Dry cured hams are not cooked and require stricter procedures and more attention.
+As the majority of hams are cooked to a safe temperature, there is not much to worry about.
+Dry-cured hams are not cooked and require stricter procedures and more attention.
 Having said that, be flexible and not afraid to experiment, and keep notes for future reference.
-A home processor can use a manual syringe to inject brine into the meat but I don’t believe anybody wants to keep a tumbler machine in the kitchen.
-You could massage meat with your hands or pound it through a towel with a rubber mallet.
-Unfortunately, that will require a lot of time and at temperatures prevailing in an ordinary kitchen that will create more harm than good.
-After losing moisture during smoking and cooking, commercially produced hams still weigh the same as what the original weight was.
+A home processor can use a manual syringe to inject brine into the meat, but I don’t believe anybody wants to keep a tumbler machine in the kitchen.
+You could massage the meat with your hands or pound it through a towel with a rubber mallet.
+Unfortunately, that will require a lot of time, and at temperatures prevailing in an ordinary kitchen that will create more harm than good.
+After losing moisture during smoking and cooking, commercially produced hams still weigh the same as their original weight.
 This miracle is due to the water that is injected into the meat and held there by phosphates.

 Rinsing and Drying